Marjan23/plgeon/Comments:BIP-0061.md

 --Eric Voskuil, 2017-02-07

 Clean and straightforward.
 Nodes should implement this.
 (Disagree with Voskuil's assessment, as nodes have always been expected to ignore unknown messages.) --Luke Dashjr, 2017-03-14

+I also disagree with Voskuil's assessment: nodes have always ignored unknown messages.
+However, the reject message is of minimal utility and adds many strings to the protocol which are a common source of vulnerabilities and which wastes bandwidth with no clear gain.
+I recommend implementations do not implement this, or implement it only for transaction messages (which is the only case that I'm aware of anyone actually using it for something plausibly useful). --Greg Maxwell, 2017-03-14